Checking is Checking is Checking?

 Benefits for Account Holder

-- Savings on shopping and health care
+- Savings on shopping, travel and health care

 - Reimbursements for unexpected bad stuff happening, from an identity being stolen to dropping their phone